Applies to all current USask students, faculty and staff:

 If you recall a book, the person who has it out must return it within 7 days.
 You will get an email letting you know when it's ready to pick up.

 The University Library has eliminated late fines for most library items.
 You are still expected to return items on time so we can make sure everyone has access to the resources they need.
 There are a few types of materials that will result in fines if they are returned late:

-- Recalled items - If an item is recalled by another library user through the Contactless Pickup service's "Request Item for Pickup" button, a recall notice will be sent to your USask email address.
-If your original due date is more than 30 days away, a new due date will be assigned to the items included in the email.
-If your original due date is less than 30 days away, you must return them by the original due date.
+- Recalled items - Items that you have signed out may be requested by another user.
+If this happens, a recall notice will be sent to your USask email address.
+If your original due date is more than 7 days away, a new due date will the assigned to the items included in the email.
+If your original due date is less than 7 days away, you must return them by the original due date.
 Renewals are unavailable for items that have been recalled.
 Recalled items returned after their due date will accrue late fines at a rate of $2 per day up to a maximum of $50 per item.

 - Interlibrary Loans - Late ILL items accrue fines at a rate of $5 per day.

 - Lost, Damaged, or Missing Items - If you lose or damage library materials you are responsible for the cost of replacing the item.
 If the lost item has been recalled by another borrower and has accrued late fines you will be responsible for these late fines as well.
 Report lost or damaged items right away to avoid additional late fines.